 circa 1217 CE

-Quba an-Nisr (left) and the minaret of Isa to the right, reaching 253 feet (77 meters) in height, it is the tallest of the mosque’s three minarets.
+The Minaret of Isa (مئذنة عيسى) to the right and Quba an-Nisr to the left, reaching 253 feet (77 meters) in height, it is the tallest of the mosque’s three minarets.
 The square-shaped main body of the minaret is crowned by an octagonal spire, tapering to a point and surmounted by a crescent.
+Some sources claim it was originally built by the Abbasids in the 9th century, while other sources attribute the original structure to the Umayyads.
+The main body of the current minaret was built by the Ayyubids in 1247, but the upper section was constructed by the Ottomans.

 circa 1488 CE